Why is My Phone Showing The Wrong Location?

 Mobile Mapping App Falls Short Of Google Maps

 When iPhone and iPad users everywhere were informed of iOS6, which was the latest update from Apple that was supposed to give users over 200 new features for their mobile communication devices and tablets.
 As usual, iPhone and iPad users quickly updated their devices in order to access the latest and greatest features offered from iOS6.
 The only problem was that the new update left many iPhone users pissed off because Apple installed its own satellite mapping program on each mobile device, while at the same time removing the ultra-popular Google Maps app.
 This left iPhone users everywhere frustrated because the new satellite mapping program that utilizes GPS tracking for routing and navigation failed to come close to perform as efficiently as Google Maps.
+This is because when you update Google Maps you are almost always guaranteed a correct location.
+This is because the GPS location on Google requires manual verification via postcard.

 Apple Maps vs Google Maps

 Apple is always making headlines when it comes to technology and innovation, but when the Cupertino company released iOS6 they included their own mapping program that fell significantly short of the gold standard that the company has set when compared to their computing and mobile device solutions.
 This is because the navigation program Apple debuted was far from a polished product, leaving thousands of users with a bad taste in their mouths.
-In fact, the Apple mapping program would guide people in the wrong direction on one-way streets, miss exits and a number of other situations that nobody would want to deal with while traveling in an unfamiliar area.
+In fact, the Apple mapping program would guide people in the wrong direction on one-way streets, miss exits, and a number of other situations that nobody would want to deal with while traveling in an unfamiliar area.
 For weeks now the technology headlines and forums have been discussing the many shortcomings of the new Apple mapping program.
 Stories about popular monuments being shown on the wrong side of the street only highlight both the problems of the Apple mapping program as well as the quality of Google Maps.
 Seemingly, everyone has a personal story about the new Apple mapping program, and it providing inaccurate or incorrect information.
 Even one of the technical editors for GPS Tracker Shop experienced this on a recent trip.

 Why Is My Location Wrong On My iPhone